STAT545-UBC/STAT545-UBC-original-website/cm001_course-intro-sw-install-account-signup.md

 ### cm001 2017-09-05 Tuesday overview

-  * Introduction to the course
+  * Introduction to the course. [slides](https://github.com/STAT545-UBC/STAT545-UBC.github.io/blob/master/cm001-2017_slides.pdf)
   * Students to do for Thursday 2017-09-07 (more below)
     - install software
     - sign up for accounts